nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    Use case ends.

 **Extensions**

 * 1a.
-New event added duplicate of recent deleted event.
+Undo is the first command given to the scheduler.
     * 1a1.
-System shows an error message.<br>
-      Use case ends.

-* 1b.
-Undo is the first command given to the scheduler.
-    * 1b1.
 System shows an error message.<br>
       Use case ends.

 </details>